Respecting everyone who works for or with our business is a fundamental part of our commitment to protecting stakeholders.

 In some locations where we operate or have interests, slavery and other human rights abuses are a significant issue.
 We have zero tolerance for slavery and human trafficking in all its different forms, in any part of our business, including our supply chain.
-We have set corporate responsibility (CR) objectives to meet the requirements of the UK Modern Slavery Act and we deliver training on human rights and modern slavery.
+We have set Sustainability Objectives to meet the requirements of the UK Modern Slavery Act and we deliver training on human rights and modern slavery.

 Protecting people in our supply chain

 Our ‘rights aware’ approach, which means we recognise the human rights of the people we affect and are affected by, is captured by our Human Rights Guidelines.
 It involves:

 • identifying potential human rights issues in our activities;

 • assessing if we have influence over the issues; and